CFC(LEGAL) - ACCOUNTING: AUDITS

 TEA will issue a preliminary financial accountability rating to a district on or before August 8 of each year.
 TEA will not delay the issuance of a preliminary or final rating if a district fails to meet the statutory deadline under Education Code 44.008 for submitting the annual financial report.
 Instead, the district will receive an F rating for substandard achievement.

-If TEA receives an appeal of a preliminary rating under 19 Administrative Code 109.1001(l), TEA will issue a final rating to a district no later than 60 days after receiving the appeal.
+If TEA receives an appeal of a preliminary rating under 19 Administrative Code 109.1001(n), TEA will issue a final rating to a district no later than 60 days after the deadline for submitting appeals.
 If TEA does not receive an appeal of a preliminary rating, the preliminary rating automatically becomes a final rating 31 days after issuance of a preliminary rating.

 A final rating issued by TEA may not be appealed under Education Code 7.057 or any other law or rule.
-19 TAC 109.1001(m)
+19 TAC 109.1001(o)

 Annual Audit of Dropout Records